Skip to Content

 Front Street is also home to some historic attractions.
 Taking a picture in front of the old timey Shell gas station makes for a fun Instagram photo, or you can take a photo in front of the mural by the Darigold dairy on the northern end of Front Street.

-Just behind the corner of Sunset Way and Front Street is Issaquah City Playground, which is commonly referred to as Depot Park.
-It’s a nice playground right by a huge grassy field and the old depot center.
+I gets its name from the nearby old depot center.
 Issaquah was a bustling railway town back in the late 1800s.
 You can walk around the historic depot and some vintage train cars while taking breaks to read info placards.

 Another top thing to do by Front Street deserves its own section: Salmon Days.